Chinese virus cases climb, raise threat of trade disruption

 Automakers Volkswagen and Toyota, iPhone assembler Foxconn and smaller companies have announced they are suspending production at some factories.

-Others including telecom equipment maker Huawei Technologies Ltd., Apple Inc., General Motors Co. and electric vehicle brand BYD Auto didn’t immediately respond Tuesday to questions about how they might be affected.
+Others including telecom equipment maker Huawei Technologies Ltd., Apple Inc., General Motors Co. and electric vehicle brand BYD Auto didn’t respond Tuesday to questions about how they might be affected.

-“We see disruptions to mechanical and electrical exports and services consumption,” said Bank of American economists in a report Tuesday.
-“The risk of broader lockdowns is increasing.”
+“The risk of broader lockdowns is increasing,” Bank of America economists said in a report.

-Volkswagen AG said its Changchun factories would shut down from Monday to Wednesday.
-It said the VW and Audi brands and component production would be affected.
+Volkswagen AG said Changchun factories for the VW and Audi brands shut down from Monday to Wednesday.

-“We hope to resume the production very soon and catch up with lost production,” the company said in a statement.

 Toyota Motor Co. said its Changchun factory that makes RAV4 and Harrier SUVs suspended operations Monday.
-It said other factories in China were unaffected.

-Shenzhen, a city of 17.5 million people adjacent to Hong Kong, is home to some of China’s biggest companies including Huawei, BYD Auto, Ping An Insurance Co. of China and Tencent Holding, operator of the popular WeChat message system.
+Shenzhen, a city of 17.5 million people, is home to some of China’s biggest companies including Huawei, BYD Auto, Ping An Insurance Co. of China and Tencent Holding, operator of the popular WeChat message system.
 Taiwanese-owned Foxconn, which assembles Apple‘s iPhones, has its China base in Shenzhen.

 Foxconn assembles some smartphones and tablet computers in Shenzhen but has moved most production out of the city.
 Other manufacturers also have shifted to less expensive parts of China or abroad.
 They keep research and development, finance and marketing in Shenzhen — functions that can be done by employees working from home.